 Most ordinary computer users are already familiar with WiFi, the wireless network you connect to when you want internet on your phone, laptop or tablet.
 But few conventional users know what WiFi Direct is and it’s not their fault.
 That’s because WiFi Direct is still a new standard promoted by the WiFi Alliance, the same body behind WiFi.

-WiFi Direct is a quick way of connecting two WiFi-compatible devices without connecting to the name network or wireless router.
-It’s also called WiFi peer-to-peer networking or WiFi P2P and its similar to WiFi “Ad-hock” mode but with easier setup and device discovery.
+WiFi Direct is a quick way of connecting two WiFi-Direct compatible devices without connecting to the same network or wireless router.
+It’s also called WiFi Peer-to-Peer networking or WiFi P2P and its similar to WiFi “Ad-hock” mode but with easier setup and device discovery.

-Because WiFi Direct makes it easy for two WiFi devices to connect to each other, it’s become one of the best ways of sharing large files like music, videos, pdfs between devices.
-File sharing Apps such as Xender, Flashshare take advantage of this standard to enable two phones to share files without using the internet.
+Because WiFi Direct makes it easy for two WiFi devices to connect to each other, it’s become one of the best ways of sharing large files such as music, videos, pdfs, app Apks between devices.
+File sharing Apps such as Xender, Flashshare, Google Files app, Xioami file sharing app all take advantage of this standard to enable two phones to share and transfer files without using the internet.

 Related post: What is miracast: A complete beginner’s guide